NVIDIA/NVTX/README.md

 ### Get NVTX using CMake Package Manager (CPM)

 [CMake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake) is a utility that automatically downloads dependencies when CMake first runs on a project.
-Since NVTX v3 is just a few headers, the download will be fast.
 The downloaded files can be stored in an external cache directory to avoid redownloading during clean builds, and to enable offline builds.
 First, download `CPM.cmake` from CPM's repo and save it in your project.
 Then you can fetch NVTX directly from GitHub with CMake code like this (CMake 3.14 or greater is required):

 ```cmake
 include(path/to/CPM.cmake)